- Best Practices ●

 The QR Code in the example above matches the shop front design and is distinctly visible to anyone who walks by.

 Problem: This QR Code may not have had a high enough resolution during the design phase.
-So, when it’s blown up, it appears blurry and unscannable as a result.
+So, when it’s blown up, it appears blurry and unscannable by the camera app as a result.
 Not only does this detract from the collateral’s design (which can affect the public’s perception of your brand), but it also makes the code useless for your campaign, as no customers can scan it.

 Problem: Either your QR Code is so small that no one can see it, or it’s so big that it takes over the design.
-If your code isn’t the right size, you may find that it affects the number of scans you receive—which could render your campaign less effective.
+If your code isn’t the right size, it may affect the number of scans you receive—which could render your campaign less effective.

 Solution: If your print material is small or medium-sized (such as business cards or flyers), QR Codes should be, at minimum, 2 cm x 2 cm (about 1 in x 1 in).
 If your print material is larger, you need to scale the QR Code with the size of the design.

 When in doubt, opt for a bigger QR Code size and perform test prints.
-This way you can ensure you use the best fit for your use case, and can always scale down if needed.
+This way, you can ensure the best fit for your use case and can always scale down if needed.

 Solution: Make sure your link is up to date for any marketing campaigns.
 Test your short URLs yourself before promoting them to customers.